Hanesbrands (NYSE:HBI) Hits New 1-Year Low at $8.31

 The business also recently announced a quarterly dividend, which was paid on Wednesday, September 14th.
 Investors of record on Wednesday, August 24th were issued a $0.15 dividend.
 The ex-dividend date was Tuesday, August 23rd.
 This represents a $0.60 dividend on an annualized basis and a yield of 7.44%.
 Hanesbrands’s payout ratio is 50.00%.

-In other Hanesbrands news, CEO Stephen B. Bratspies acquired 30,000 shares of the firm’s stock in a transaction on Tuesday, September 6th.
-The stock was bought at an average cost of $8.65 per share, for a total transaction of $259,500.00.
-Following the completion of the purchase, the chief executive officer now directly owns 123,754 shares in the company, valued at $1,070,472.10.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-In other Hanesbrands news, CEO Stephen B. Bratspies acquired 30,000 shares of the firm’s stock in a transaction on Tuesday, September 6th.
-The stock was bought at an average cost of $8.65 per share, for a total transaction of $259,500.00.
-Following the completion of the purchase, the chief executive officer now directly owns 123,754 shares in the company, valued at $1,070,472.10.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, insider Tracy M. Preston bought 3,000 shares of the stock in a transaction that occurred on Monday, September 12th.
+The stock was purchased at an average cost of $9.36 per share, for a total transaction of $28,080.00.
+Following the completion of the acquisition, the insider now owns 3,000 shares in the company, valued at $28,080.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In related news, CEO Stephen B. Bratspies bought 30,000 shares of the stock in a transaction that occurred on Tuesday, September 6th.
+The stock was purchased at an average cost of $8.65 per share, for a total transaction of $259,500.00.
+Following the completion of the acquisition, the chief executive officer now owns 123,754 shares in the company, valued at $1,070,472.10.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, insider Tracy M. Preston acquired 3,000 shares of the firm’s stock in a transaction on Monday, September 12th.
 The shares were acquired at an average price of $9.36 per share, with a total value of $28,080.00.
 Following the completion of the purchase, the insider now owns 3,000 shares of the company’s stock, valued at $28,080.
 The disclosure for this purchase can be found here.
-Insiders acquired a total of 37,000 shares of company stock worth $322,600 over the last ninety days.
+Over the last three months, insiders purchased 37,000 shares of company stock worth $322,600.
 0.29% of the stock is owned by company insiders.

 Hanesbrands Inc, a consumer goods company, designs, manufactures, sources, and sells a range of basic apparel for men, women, and children.
 The company operates through three segments: Innerwear, Activewear, and International.
 It sells men's underwear, women's panties, children's underwear, activewear, and socks, as well as intimate apparel, such as bras and shapewears; home goods; and T-shirts, fleece, performance apparel, sport shirts, performance T-shirts and shorts, sports bras, teamwear, and thermals, as well as licensed logo apparel in collegiate bookstores, mass retailers, and other channels.